Phil-Friderici/puppetserver-docker-files/README.md

 This allows restricting docker containers on specific nodes.
 Useful for SSL certificates etc.

-# docker node update --label-add type=puppetdb1_node <Node ID>
+$ docker node update --label-add type=puppetdb1_node <Node ID>
-#  docker node update --label-add type=fqdn_puppetdb_primary ja3c57gxcso6awtlp4obenih9
+$ docker node update --label-add type=fqdn_puppetdb_primary ja3c57gxcso6awtlp4obenih9

 Use intuitive label_name.
 Node ID can be found from 1st column in the output of "docker node ls" command on the swarm manager.

+## What's next

-Need to better understand Traefik setup
+Improve Traefik setup

-Need to FLIP??
-Necessary ?
+Check from the design document about setting up Floating IP FLIP on Swarm masters for HA